n4n0lix/owner-pointer/README.md

         }
     }

+## overhead
+Resource overhead per managed resource:
+- 1 bool* if the managed resource is still valid
+- 1 uint32_t* for reference counting

+Performance overhead per managed resource:
+- Overhead at owner<> creation
+- Overhead at owner<> destruction
+- Overhead at weak<> creation
+- Overhead at weak<> copying
+- Overhead at weak<> destruction
+- No overhead at accessing the managed resource

+*... or just have a look into the code yourself :)*

 ## faq
 *Why do I get memory leaks when using owner/weak with maps?*
 - Use `map.emplace()` (C++11) to insert objects into the map